PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 ###Strategy 1: Standard random walk

-Ingredients and simplifying assumptions of the model:
- - Run.
-The duration of run follows an exponential distribution with mean equals to the background run duration *t*<sub>0</sub>.
+The duration of each run follows an exponential distribution with mean equal to an experimentally verified tun length.

- - Tumble.
-The duration of cell tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
-When it tumbles, we assume it only changes the orientation for the next run but doesn't move in space.
+When the cell tumbles, we assume that it only changes its orientation and does not change position.
 The degree of reorientation follows a uniform distribution from 0° to 360°.

-For each cell, our simulation follows this procedure:

-while *time* < duration:
-- Sample the current run duration *curr_run_time*
-- Run for *curr_run_time* second along current direction
-- Sample the duration of tumble *curr_tumble_time* and the resulted direction
-- increment t by *curr_run_time* and *curr_tumble_time*
+The duration of each tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].

+For a specified amount of time, the model takes the following steps.
+First, we select a random direction of movement along with a duration of our tumble.
+We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
+We then increment the total time by the time required for tumbling and running.

+In the following tutorial, we simulate strategy 1 and use a Jupyter notebook to visualize the results of the simulation.

 [Visit standard random walk tutorial](tutorial_purerandom){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}